 One way to spend a long layover is to leave the airport and explore the nearby city.
 This is especially a good idea when the airport is not too far away so you will not lose a lot of time for transportation.
 Not only is this a fun way to spend your layover, but you get to potentially visit a new destination.
 Even though you will probably not see all the main tourist attractions, you will get the feel of the city and if you like it you can always plan a longer visit.
 Some airports including Singapore Changi, Seoul Incheon, and Taiwan Taoyuan even offer free guided city tours from the airport for travelers that have layovers!

 That’s exactly how I spent my time in Taiwan—not eating overpriced McDonald’s in the airport, but skeptically eyeing proferred chicken feet in a row of shops in Taipei.
 With my luggage safely (and freely) stored at the airport and my camera in hand, I got some sightseeing, exercise, and local food in the fresh air for seven of my 11 laid-over hours.
-While the chicken feet left me hungry, Taipei sure didn’t—it’s definitely on my list for a longer and more in-depth visit soon!
+While the chicken feet left me hungry, Taipei sure didn’t.
+It was definitely the best way to spend a long layover.
+And it’s certainly on my list for a longer and more in-depth visit soon!